juanrloaiza/academic/en/teaching.md

 mirror: es/cursos.html
 title: Teaching
 ---
+Below you will find a brief description of the courses I have taught.
+If you are interested in more information or in having a copy of the syllabi, do not hesitate to contact me.

 {% assign universities = site.data.courses | group_by: 'university' %}
 {% for university in universities %}